vpp-dev/vpp-release-notes/README.md

 @page release_notes_2406 Release notes for VPP 24.06

-More than 193 commits since the previous release, including 84 fixes.
+More than 194 commits since the previous release, including 84 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 24.06 release, generated as on Wed Apr 17 01:59:35 UTC 2024.
+These are the *DRAFT* release notes for the upcoming VPP 24.06 release, generated as on Thu Apr 18 01:57:59 UTC 2024.

 HIGHLIGHTS-PLACEHOLDER